Forbidden Chambers of

 The Pit, facing west.

-A horizontal shaft continues 33 feet, then ends abruptly,
+A horizontal shaft continues from the Pit chamber 33 feet.

-a shaft of similar length is dug into the floor.
+A shaft of similar length is dug into the floor.
+Both end abruptly.

 by Edgar Brothers.